 - Hero Killer: Aside from the numerous heroes it has killed, it also gives this impression, both in its own time and in the time of the Order of the Stick.
 Even the gods are afraid of this thing.

 - Hidden Agenda Villain: Nobody really knows why the Snarl seeks to devour the world.
-It initially appears to be something of a Generic Doomsday Villain, but the planet inside the rift, which even the gods are unaware of suggests otherwise.
+It initially appears to be something of a Generic Doomsday Villain, but the planet inside the rift, which even the gods are unaware of and which the Snarl seemingly has no desire to harm, suggests otherwise.

 - Mind-Control Eyes: The people that stare into the rift for a long period of time get purplish eyes.
 Just ask Blackwing.
 Or Laurin.
 Oddly, it's not permanent, and it only seems to have an effect at very close range — an entire platoon of goblins was staring straight into the rift in Azure City from an adjacent rooftop and nothing happened to them.